StuartsProjects/StuartsProjects.github.io/_posts/2017-02-28-the-perils-of-usb-power-banks.md

 ### **Performance of Different Shield bases**

 The receiver test software will run on either the Arduino DUE or ATMEGA 2560 shield bases with RFM98 or DRF1278F LoRa modules.
-The same MikroBUS shield PCB, LoRa module and antenna were used for all tests.
+The same shield PCB, LoRa module and antenna were used for all tests.

 The first test was with the shield bases powered from a 12.6V 3S Lithium Polymer battery plugged into the shield bases external power input.
 The results were;